microsoft/playwright/docs/api.md

   - `timeout` <[number]> Maximum time in milliseconds, defaults to 30 seconds, pass `0` to disable timeout.
 The default value can be changed by using the [browserContext.setDefaultTimeout(timeout)](#browsercontextsetdefaulttimeouttimeout) or [page.setDefaultTimeout(timeout)](#pagesetdefaulttimeouttimeout) methods.
 - returns: <[Promise]> Promise which resolves when the element is successfully double clicked.
 Promise gets rejected if the element is detached from DOM.

-This method scrolls element into view if needed, and then uses [page.mouse](#pagemouse) to click in the center of the element.
+This method waits for [actionability](./actionability.md) checks, then scrolls the element into view if needed and uses [page.mouse](#pagemouse) to double click in the center of the element.

 If the element is detached from DOM, the method throws an error.

 Bear in mind that if the first click of the `dblclick()` triggers a navigation event, there will be an exception.